shiftcode/dynamo-easy/README.md

 - Custom Types
 - ES6 types like Set, Map will be mapped to Object when calling for the type via Reflect.get(design:type), so we need some extra info.

-Generic information is never available due to some serialization limitations at the time of writing.
+Generic information is never available due to some serialization limitations of typescript at the time of writing.

 ## Model

 ### Custom TableName
-Here is the rule how a table name is built `${kebabCase(modelName)}s` so for a model called Product the table will be named products, this is a default implementation.
+Here is the rule how a table name is built `${kebabCase(modelName)}s` so for a model called Product the table will be named products, this is the default implementation.

 There are two possibilities to change the name: